If you buy an electric scooter, are you signing up for years of hassle-free travel, costly headaches, or something in between?

 There’s also a lot you can do to troubleshoot without getting into complex electronics.
 Many problems first show up as the scooter feeling a bit slow; check out this guide to learn where to look first.

-You can expect an electric scooter to last for at least 2 years of daily use, and perhaps far longer.
-That assumes you’re maintaining it properly.
+Personal electric scooters should last for at least 2 years of daily use, and perhaps far longer if well maintained.
 Defects may shorten that lifespan, but tend to show up early, during the warranty period.
+Shared scooter lifespan tends to be much shorter due to abuse.

 Good entry-level scooters like the Xiaomi M365 often last 2000 km (12000 miles) or more.
 There are many reports of owners getting far higher mileage without issues, too.